 Now living in an apartment building in Pasadena things are looking up.
 That is until Mia unpacks the last box and it contains… the doll!
 John is a little freaked out by this as he clearly remembers tossing it in the trash, and he is all for getting rid of the thing.
 But for some reason, Mia has changed her mind about the dolls connection with the dead cultist and wants to keep it.

 This is when the movie settles into your standard collection of creepy music stings, strange happenings and endless shots of the doll just sitting there looking fucking evil.
 At one point Mia goes into the apartment building’s basement to retrieve something, leaving her baby all alone proving to us she actually is a pretty shitty mother, only to have a close encounter of the demonic kind.

 No greater crime can be committed by a horror movie than to bore its viewer, and this one is guilty of that in spades.
 Hell, the doll the movie is named after doesn’t even do anything.
 Now I didn’t expect Chucky levels of murder and mayhem, but it didn’t even blink an eye or slowly rotate its head creepily.
 It just sat there like a lump.
-Everything was left up to the ghost/demon to do, which is also something the film kept getting confused; as to which it was dealing with.
+Everything was left up to the ghost/demon to do, which is also something the film kept getting confused with.
 Avoid this film unless you are suffering from insomnia.

 Note: The “real” Annabelle doll was actually a Raggedy Anne doll and not some spooky-ass porcelain doll that no one in their right mind would purchase.